Americo-Liberian people

 Americo-Liberian people (also known as Congo people or Congau people) are a Liberian ethnic group of African American, Afro-Caribbean, and liberated African origin.
-Americo-Liberians trace their ancestry to free-born and formerly enslaved African Americans who emigrated in the 19th century to become the founders of the state of Liberia.
+Americo-Liberians trace their ancestry to free people of color and emancipated African Americans and West Indians who emigrated in the 19th century to become the founders of the state of Liberia.
 They identified themselves as Americo-Liberians.

-Although the terms "Americo-Liberian" and "Congo" had distinct definitions in the nineteenth century, they are currently interchangeable and refer to an ethnic group composed of the descendants of the various free and ex-slave African American, Caribbean, recaptive, and Sierra Leone Creoles who settled in Liberia from 1822.
+Although the terms "Americo-Liberian" and "Congo" had distinct definitions in the nineteenth century, the title Congo is more diverse encompassing the descendants of the various free-born and formerly enslaved African American, West Indian, recaptive, and Sierra Leone Creoles who settled in Liberia from 1822.

-The designation "Congo" for the Americo-Liberian population came into common usage when these African Americans integrated 5,000 liberated Africans called Congos (former slaves from the Congo Basin, who were freed by British and Americans from slave ships after the prohibition of the African slave trade) and 500 Barbadian immigrants into the Americo-Liberian identity.
+The designation "Congo" for the Americo-Liberian, though originally an insult, came into common usage much later, even becoming the preferred term for most.Liberians integrated Africans liberated from slave ships who were called Congos because the slave ships entered the Atlantic from the mouth of the Congo River.
 Under Americo-Liberian leadership, the country was relatively stable, though the Americo-Liberians and indigenous West Africans maintained largely separate existences and seldom intermarried.

-In addition to indigenous Liberian elites, chiefs, and royalty, upper-class Americo-Liberians led the political, social, cultural and economic sectors of the country and ruled the new state from the 1800s all the way to 1980 as a small but dominant minority.
+Though indigenous chiefs and royalty could gain representation in government which favored Indirect rule similar to practices and policies throughout colonial Africa, Americo-Liberians led the political, social, cultural, and economic sectors of the country and ruled until 1980 as a small but dominant minority.
 However, President William Tubman challenged the status quo and championed the cause of indigenous groups in the interior against the established oligarchy.